Blogging in the Age of AI: What You Need to Know for 2026

 Why AI search favors specific, experience-driven content

-What doesn't perform is the templated, 500-word blog post that anyone could have written about anything.
+What doesn't perform is the templated blog post that anyone could have written about anything.
 AI can generate that content in seconds.
 There's no reason for an AI search tool to surface it when a client asks a question.

 What this means practically for your content strategy

-• Write for the question, not the keyword.
+— Write for the question, not the keyword.
 Think about what your ideal client is actually typing into ChatGPT at 11pm when they're trying to solve a problem.
+Search intent is about matching a state of mind, not a phrase.

-• Keep publishing consistently.
+Keep publishing consistently.
 AI search tools favor content from sources that publish regularly.
 One brilliant post a year won't build the kind of domain authority that gets you cited.
+This is precisely why sustaining a content system matters more than starting one.

 Person reviewing structured blog content on a laptop, illustrating how SEO blogging is adapted for AI search and answer engine optimization